Trusted by Australian Gardeners Since 2020

 Sizes for Every Space

-From dwarf varieties for pots to large trees for parks - there's a crepe myrtle for you.
+From dwarf varieties for pots to large trees for parks - there's a crepe myrtle for every garden.

 Explore Australia's most loved crepe myrtle cultivars and find your perfect match